Autism is a spectrum condition affecting 1 in every 100 children. Boys are 3 to 4 times more likely to develop autism than girls.

 - These can show as hand tapping or twisting and developing set routines of behaviour which can then cause the child to become very upset if the routines are then broken.

-There is no cure for autism but there are a range of specialist education and behavioural programmes, often known as interventions, which have proved effective in improving the skills of children with autism.
+- A range of specialist education and behavioural programmes have proved effective in developing and improving the skills of children and young people with autism.

 - Talk to the student and their family to find out what strategies help them manage at home.